FAQ

 A collection of the most Frequently Asked Questions and our Answers

-Q: So, Dignitas is an association…. can I become a member?
+Q: So, DIGNITAS is a not-for-profit member society… can I become a member?

-A: Any individual of legal age and full capacity of discernment may sign-up as a member of the Dignitas association.
+A: Any individual of legal age and full capacity of discernment may sign-up as a member of DIGNITAS.

-Q: How do I become a member of the Dignitas association?
+: How do I become a member of DIGNITAS?

-A: Step 1: request to receive our 16-page info-brochure and read it carefully.
-Step 2: fill out, sign and send to Dignitas (by airmail, fax or e-mail) the declaration of membership form attached to the brochure (or request a separate form).
+A: Step 1: request to receive our info-brochure and read it carefully.
+Step 2: fill out, sign and send to DIGNITAS (by airmail, fax or e-mail) the declaration of membership form attached to the brochure (or request a separate form).

 Q: Do I need to send any money with my declaration of membership?

-A: No. Wait for our written confirmation of your declaration and membership; it contains an invoice with detailed payment instructions.
+A: No. Wait for DIGNITAS' written confirmation of your declaration and membership; it contains an invoice with detailed payment instructions.

-A: Read our 16-page info-brochure carefully, especially the part “prerequisites”.
+A: Read our info-brochure carefully, especially the part “prerequisites”.

 Q: How long does it take for the preparation of an accompanied suicide?

-Q: Do I need to provide medical evidence (reports by my doctors) ?
+Q: Do I need to provide medical evidence such as reports by my doctors ?

 A: Yes of course.
-Read our 16-page info-brochure carefully, especially the part “prerequisites”.
+Read our info-brochure carefully, especially the part “prerequisites”.

-A: No. Euthanasia implies putting down someone on his or her request, which is prohibited in Switzerland.
-The Swiss law allows for accompanied (assisted) suicide only.
+A: No. Euthanasia implies putting down someone on his or her request.
+This is prohibited in Switzerland.
+However, Swiss law allows for assisted / accompanied suicide.

 Latest News